secrart/SecrartsCharacterController/README.md

 # SecrartsCharacterController
-A Unity character controller created by Secrart.
+An FPS Unity character controller created by Secrart.